whage/thesis/thesis.md

 ### Java

-Java is a staticly typed, safe language.
+Java is a staticly typed, "safe" language. **TODO: why safe?**
 It features a static type system enhanced with various dynamic checks.

 ...